 Throughout Scripture, we see examples of Christians asking for support from their fellow believers.

 Paul asked for money to help those in need in 2 Corinthians 8:13-15, and King David asked for help to build the temple in 1 Chronicles 29:1-5 because all his wealth was not enough.

 In Exodus 35:5 it was God Himself who instructed Moses to ask the Israelites for materials and labour to build the tabernacle, and to take an offering from "whosoever is of a willing heart".

 It is our policy that the church determines the need, and together with them, we try to find answers to their needs.

 Every country has different needs and every church has its own unique struggles.
 We are careful not to push our own agenda on the church.

-If a pastor needs a pulpit, we help supply that.
-If they request Bibles, we are quick to provide what we can.
+If a church needs rebuilding, we help with that.
+If a pastor requests Bibles, we are quick to provide what we can.
 We have also helped with economic relief, rebuilding of destroyed churches and whatever else our brothers and sisters have requested.

 The primary beneficiary group for the money raised by Open Doors supporters is persecuted Christians, especially those who deliberately overlooked by official relief channels.
 In some cases, we feel compelled or called to support non-Christians directly, but the vast majority of people who receive our aid are persecuted Christians.
 Indirectly, though, people of many faiths are supported.